 Burwarton Show History

-The story of Burwarton Show goes back over 110 years to 1891 when the Burwarton & District Farmers Club held the first ever Burwarton Show in a field just to the north of the village.
+The story of Burwarton Show goes back 125 years to 1891 when the Burwarton & District Farmers Club held the first ever Burwarton Show in a field just to the north of the village.

 The aims of the Club were fivefold: